Linuxfabrik/monitoring-plugins/check-plugins/network-connections/README.md

 ## States

+* OK if no thresholds are configured, or if all connection counts are within the given ranges.
-* WARN or CRIT if number of connections found does not fit into the given ranges.
+* WARN or CRIT if the number of connections found does not fit into the given ranges.

 ## Perfdata / Metrics

 Depends on your connections. `<prefix>` represents the status of a `tcp` or `tcp6` connection.
-For UDP and UNIX sockets this is always going to be `udp_NONE` / `udp6_NONE`.
+For UDP sockets this is always going to be `udp_NONE` / `udp6_NONE`.

 | Name                    | Type   | Description  |
 |-------------------------|--------|--------------|